Split Lemma and First Isomorphism Theorem for groupoids

-The language of groupoids is extremely useful in topology (as \textit{fundamental groupoids} are arguably more natural than fundamental groups), in differential geometry \cite{EhresmannC.StructuralGroupoids,pradines2007ehresmann}, in algebra, and in mathematical physics \cite{GroupoidalPictureQM}.
+The language of groupoids is extremely useful in topology (\textit{fundamental groupoids} are defined as naturally as fundamental groups \cite{BrownGroupoidsVanKampen,BrownNotJust,ReidemeisterEinfuehrung}), in differential geometry \cite{EhresmannC.StructuralGroupoids,pradines2007ehresmann}, in algebra, and in mathematical physics \cite{GroupoidalPictureQM}.
 The ultimate goal would be a theory of groupoids that has larger descriptive power than the theory of groups, while at the same time being just as tame.

 Two obstacles on this path have been known for decades.
-Namely: \begin{enumerate} \item the First Isomorphism Theorem, as stated for groups, fails to hold for groupoids \cite{BrownFibrations,BrownGroupoidsAsCoefficients,GroupsToGroupoidsBrown,BrownBookGroupoids,introGroupoids}; \item it is hard to find a notion of `semidirect product' of groupoids that satisfies a Split Lemma; i.e., such that every split epimorphism of groupoids yields a semidirect product structure. \end{enumerate} In this paper, we go as far as we can in solving both the problems.
+Namely: \begin{enumerate} \item the First Isomorphism Theorem, as stated for groups, fails to hold for groupoids \cite{BrownFibrations,BrownGroupoidsAsCoefficients,GroupsToGroupoidsBrown,BrownBookGroupoids,introGroupoids}; \item it is hard to find a notion of `semidirect product' of groupoids that satisfies a Split Lemma; i.e., such that every split epimorphism of groupoids yields a semidirect product structure (i.e.\@ a semidirect product in the sense of Bourn and Janelidze \cite{BournJanelidzeProtomodularityDescSemProd}). \end{enumerate} In this paper, we go as far as we can in solving both the problems.
 We survey several attempts that have been introduced to deal with these issues in special cases, and we offer a common framework to cover all of them.

 We consider two main categories, namely: the category $\Gpd$ of all small groupoids, on all possible sets of objects (\textit{vertices}), with \textit{morphisms of groupoids} given by all possible functors; and the category $\Gpd_\Lambda$ of groupoids with set of objects $\Lambda$, and \textit{strong morphisms of groupoids}, which are functors that act like the identity on $\Lambda$.